MarcoFloo/Bestiopsychologist/content/project/HR Data Ana/index.md

 slides: ''
 ---

-**My Start**: I am a beginner to the world of people analytics.
-As someone exploring the capabilities of R and Tableau, I hope this marks the beginning of a journey where I can share my abilities and learn from others.
-Feel free to write to me if you have suggestions or you would like to see something added!

-**Background Info About The Project:**

--Descriptive and Inferential Data Analysis: I am passionate about using the story telling of data to better explain HR metrics.
-Although there might be trends or eye-catching numbers at first glance, my goal is to dig deeper and understand what our data is really showing.
-You cannot improve what you do not measure.
+**Logistic Regression: Background**

+Logistic Regression is a popular statistical technique used in the field of Human Resources to predict the likelihood of a certain event happening.
+In HR, logistic regression is mainly used for two purposes:

+Employee Attrition: One of the most common use cases for logistic regression in HR is to predict the likelihood of an employee leaving the company.
+By analyzing past data such as job satisfaction, salary, work environment, and other relevant factors, the model can predict which employees are most likely to quit their job in the near future.
+This information can help HR managers take proactive measures to reduce attrition and retain valuable employees.

+Employee Promotion: Another use case for logistic regression in HR is to predict the likelihood of an employee being promoted.
+By analyzing factors such as job performance, education, experience, and other relevant variables, the model can predict which employees are most likely to be promoted in the future.
+This information can help HR managers make informed decisions about promotions and ensure that the right employees are rewarded for their contributions.

+One advantage of using logistic regression in HR is that it can handle a large number of predictor variables and provide a clear and understandable prediction of the outcome.
+Additionally, logistic regression is easy to implement and can be used with a variety of data types, including continuous, categorical, and binary variables.

+**HR Data Analytics Project**

--Model with Machine Learning: The ultimate goal is to create a model to predict whether an employee will quit or stay.
+Model with Machine Learning: The ultimate goal is to create a model to predict whether an employee will quit or stay.
 Logistic regression is a statistical technique that can differentiate which factors are more impactful towards a dichotomous outcome (e.g., to leave or to stay).
 Adding machine learning techniques then allows us to understand the strength of our predictive model.

--Recommendations: How can the organization reduce turnover?
+Ideas to keep in mind: How can the organization reduce turnover?
 This step is arguably the most important since it connects data to organizational policy.

 About this data set: IBM HR Analytics Attrition Data set is an excellent dataset to demonstrate logistic regression and better understand attrition.
 Attrition is simply the turnover rate of employees.
 This data is publicly available here.

 Exploratory Analysis
 What does our data show at a glance?
 We can make some interesting observations without using advanced methods.
 Although Excel and R can be used for this process, Tableau produces dynamic data visualizations.
 These analyses will also help us determine how we should work with our data throughout the project.

--Overall, about 84% of the workforce stayed while about 16% left.
+Overall, about 84% of the workforce stayed while about 16% left.
 We can visually see this is a moderately imbalanced dataset.
 Knowing our dataset is skewed (not normally distributed) helps us determine what further analyses we can conduct.

--Is there a wage gap?
+Is there a wage gap?
 It seems both overall and among departments that there are no major differences of the monthly average income between genders.
 This is good news for both our employees and the organization!

-**Here’s where things get interesting...**
+**Key Insights**

 o Age cohorts: Gen-Z workers show the highest frequency of turnover rate at around 36%- most likely to pursue other career opportunities.
 Boomers have the